 If muffins are more your style, we have so many amazing recipes to choose from.
 Try these Strawberry Chocolate Chip Buckwheat Muffins, Cinnamon Streusel Muffins, Carrot Gingerbread Muffins, Orange Poppy Seed Muffins, Chocolate Peanut Butter and Jelly Muffins, Butternut Squash Muffins, Chocolate Marshmallow Muffins, Banana Chocolate Chip Muffins, Zucchini Blueberry Muffins, and Carrot Apple Muffins.

 It isn’t a lot of work to make fluffy cakes and muffins.
-Once you understand how baked goods rise and get fluffy, it’s easy to make sure yours turn out this way every time.
+Once you understand how baked cakes and muffins rise and get fluffy, it’s easy to make sure yours turn out this way every time.
 Happy baking!